izardy/postcode-district-subdistrict-mapper/README.md

 ### Postcode District & Subdistrict Mapper (Malaysia)

 This project maps Malaysian postcodes to their corresponding districts, sub-districts (mukim), and locations.
 It integrates multiple public datasets and supports semantic search using local sentence-transformer models.
-Ideal for civic tech, geospatial analysis, and regional data normalization.<br>
+Ideal for civic tech, geospatial analysis, and regional data normalization.<br><br>
 **Features**

 - Map postcodes to mukim, district, state, and location